chimericdream/WP-SiteMason/README.md

 FEATURES
 ---------------------

-Full feature list coming soon.
+Full feature list and documentation coming soon.

 AUTHORS
 ---------------------

+WP SiteMason was originally based on an early version of the WordPress Theme Framework created by Dev7Studios <http://wtf.dev7studios.com/>.
+It has since been significantly modified and expanded upon to become the framework you see here.

 WP SiteMason is created and maintained by Bill Parrott <bill@eternalsecond.com>
 and Nick Mosher <nick@eternalsecond.com>